When old-school developer goes freestyle

 GitHubClient at least.
 I wanted to have logging effects under control to be able to test if the most important events were not left without a trace, that brought

-You don’t really need to contemplate my algebras deeply, I write them down mostly to show volume of what is required.
+You don’t really need to contemplate my algebras deeply, I write them down mostly to show the volume of what is required.

 Further, I’ve joined (somehow following Freestyle getting started guide)